About the Rockford Fosgate DSR1

 - Input Channel Configuration: Determines what input types will be connected.
 Choices are: Fronts (2-ch), Fronts + Rears (4-ch), and Fronts + Sub (4-ch).
 A convenient pictogram shows which plugs on the DSR1 will be used.

 - PLC2: The DSR1 includes an RJ-45 jack for the optional PLC2 Remote Level Control.
 This is a rotary control that can be mounted under the dash for quick, on-the-fly adjustment of one of three options: Subwoofer Level, Punch Bass, or Master Level.
 This menu option determines if the PLC2 will be used and what function it will control.

 - Tune: This setting will give 2 options: Basic Tuning,

 - Basic Tuning: This is a 7 Band equalizer that affects the entire output of the DSR1 signal.
 The Bands can range from 63 Hz to 15.9 kHz with Q factor and Gain settings for each.
 The Gain can vary each Band's level from + 6 dB to - 17 dB.

-be edited for each of the 4 sets of output channels (Front, Spare, Rear,
+settings to be edited for each of the 4 sets of output channels (Front,

 - Trim Level: Dual level controls allow volume offset for each of the 4 sets of outputs.
 Left and Right channels for each can be varied independently or can be linked together.
 Each speaker can be muted from this page as well.